There is a lot more to LPG than you might think.

 The gas fitter also connects the gas line from the regulator to your appliance(s).

 These components and the appliances are your property.

 Please see How To Add LPG Gas to Your Home for more details

 The cost of the installation includes regulator, valve, pigtails, the gas line to the appliances and the cost of the gas fitter’s labour.

 The cost will vary by the length of the gas line required between the regulator and the appliances and the individual gas fitter.

-You do not need to buy the gas bottles.
+You do not need to buy gas bottles.
 Elgas owns and provides the gas bottles.
 There is a small annual service charge that is typically less than $50 for the average gas bottle.

 Please also see:

 Elgas prides itself on its Surety of Supply.

 Elgas has flexible access to many LPG sources, including imports, to help maintain supply security.